BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

     - "Submit" button will send the contact message to the backend, user will stay on refreshed page

 **List of Tests:**
+- Test required data is sent (required form fields not blank)(forms will all include front end validation as well)
+- Test posted data is present and accurate in "Contact_Messages" table as expected

 ___